-If you want to determine whether or not you should move into a petite apartment building, you need to be aware of how each building style will impact your living.
-Here’s the general scoop on what you should expect…
+To determine whether or not you should move into a petite apartment building, you must be aware of how each building style will impact your living.
+Here’s the general scoop on what you should expect.

-You will be more likely to know your neighbors, which is awesome.
-However, you also will have any problematic neighbors become a far larger problem than if they lived in a massive building.
+You will be more likely to know your neighbors, which is fantastic.
+However, you also will have any problematic neighbors become a far more significant problem than if they lived in a massive building.
 Who you live next to will make a huge impact here.

 This can lead to undermanaged communities or heavily mismanaged ones.

 The more neighbors you have, the more likely it is that pests will come around.
-If pests spread from apartment to apartment, you might end up with unwanted guests that are even harder to get rid of.
+If pests spread from apartment to apartment, you might end up with unwanted guests that are even harder to eliminate.

 This is also true about sharing liabilities.
-In a lot of cases, this can lighten the load that you have to face.
+In many cases, this can lighten the load you have to face.

 Carrying stuff upstairs is never fun.
 Moreover, some people get skittish in tall buildings.

-With a larger building, there will be more people doing the managing and discussing matters.
+With a larger building, more people will be managing and discussing matters.
 This can lead to a lot of bureaucratic red tape.
-Smaller buildings are better in terms of passing rules and having more personal freedoms.
+Smaller buildings are better for passing rules and having more personal freedoms.

-As you can see, having extra neighbors can really pay off.
-If you have too few units, you will end up with an unusually heavy burden when it comes to maintenance and repairs.
-Besides, it’s quite likely you won’t have any residents who are willing to work on the board and do it efficiently.
-However, having the intimacy, better prices and easier approvals can make a boutique apartment purchase a smart one.
+As you can see, having extra neighbors can pay off.
+If you have too few units, you will be under a hefty burden regarding maintenance and repairs.
+Besides, likely, you won’t have any residents willing to work on the board and do it efficiently.
+However, having the intimacy, better prices and easier approvals can make a boutique apartment purchase smart.

 People who are open to doing due diligence when they move in are the ones who tend to do well with a boutique apartment.
 If you choose this, make sure to have a good amount of savings at your disposal.
-Since many random repairs end up being split between owners, you may find yourself with a sudden expense that could put you deep into debt if you’re not prepared.
+Since many random repairs end up split between owners, you may have a sudden expense that could put you into debt if you’re not prepared.

-If you want to have a smaller apartment building, it’s best to look for one that has at least 20 to 30 units.
-Most buildings shouldn’t have more than 300 or so unless they’re a high rise.
-Having a building that’s between 20 to 200 units is usually a good choice.
-Of course, there is more to consider that you have to be aware of…
+If you want a smaller apartment building, it’s best to look for one with at least 20 to 30 units.
+Most buildings shouldn’t have more than 300 unless they’re a high rise, and a building between 20 to 200 units is usually a good choice.
+Of course, there is more to consider that you have to be aware of.

-If you want to go for an ultra-small apartment building, then you have to check out who will be living in or around you.
+To go for an ultra-small apartment building, you must check who will live in or around you.
 Your neighbors will have a far higher impact in a small building.
 Here’s why it pays to take a look at the neighbors:

 Before you choose an apartment, make sure you have a good feel of the place.
 These tips below can help you learn more about it:

-New York City has tons of good boutique apartments that avoid the pitfalls of typical “small building living.”
-That’s why it’s best to ask your real estate agent or broker what they think about the decision.
+New York City has many suitable boutique apartments that avoid the pitfalls of typical “small building living.”
+That’s why asking your real estate agent or broker what they think about the decision is best.
 You might be surprised at what you hear—and how it may impact your decision to move.

-One of the biggest risks to buying an apartment in a smaller boutique building is the fact that you’ll be responsible for a greater proportion of any building-wide expenses or liabilities.
+One of the most significant risks to buying an apartment in a smaller boutique building is that you’ll be responsible for a more substantial proportion of building-wide expenses or liabilities.